-Alexis died 5 August 1858 at St. John's Wood, London, at the age of 48 (or 49 if you go with 1809 birth date.)
+Alexis died 5 August 1858 at St. John’s Wood, London, at the age of 48 (or 49 if the 1809 birth date is correct.)
 On 11 August, he was buried beside Elizabeth at Kensal Green Cemetery.
-Shortly afterwards, all his possessions with seized by a creditor named David Hart, who destroyed all his papers and notes.
+Shortly afterwards, all his possessions were seized by a creditor named David Hart, who destroyed all his papers and notes.

 Alexis and Elizabeth were buried in the Protestant part of Kensal Green Cemetery.
 Some speculate that Alexis’s family may in fact have been closet Protestants, though that was almost impossible in France after the recall of Edict of Nantes in 1685 (there were indeed Protestant Soyers at that time who left France, went to Switzerland and who then later migrated to British North America, particularly New Brunswick.)
 As possible backing for this, they point out that in fact Alexis’s first professional charitable act was trying to help weavers in Spitalfields, London, many of whom were descendants of Huguenots (French Protestants.)
 It may also have been, however, that Alexis’s wife was Protestant, and that he was indifferent to which religion he was buried in.
 He was, after all, also a devoted Mason.
 One of his Masonic titles was “Sovereign Prince Rose Croix of Heredom”, which stage he had reached by October 1853.